 There are some other costs I’m not going to go into.
-There is saving’s on closing costs for the current market purchase, then there will be fees for the refi in year 3.
+There are savings on closing costs for the current market purchase, then there will be fees for the refi in year 3.
 I believe these costs will wipe each other out in most scenarios.

-But the additional benefits in buying in the current market are:
+But the additional benefits of buying in the current market are:

 - Saving $341 per month once you refi the loan